GoogleCloudPlatform/healthcare/deploy/README.md

     update.

-1. If the projects were deployed successfully, the script will write a YAML with all generated fields in --output_path.
+1. If the projects were deployed successfully, the script will write a YAML with all generated fields in the file specified in the project config using the `generated_fields_path` attribute.
 These fields are used to generate monitoring rules.

 ```shell
 $ git clone https://github.com/GoogleCloudPlatform/healthcare